flrd/standardlastprofile/README.md

 ### Public Holidays

-By default, `slp_generate()` treats the nine public holidays observed nationwide in Germany as Sundays.
-State-level holidays are excluded because they vary by state and can change.
+By default, `slp_generate()` treats the nine public holidays observed nationwide in Germany as Sundays:

+- New Year’s (Jan 1)
+- Good Friday
+- Easter Monday
+- Labour Day (May 1)
+- Ascension Day
+- Whit Monday
+- German Unity Day (Oct 3)
+- Christmas Day (Dec 25)
+- Boxing Day (Dec 26)

+State-level holidays are *not* included because they vary by state and can change over time.
 Use the `holidays` argument to supply your own dates — the built-in data are then ignored entirely.

 The example below fetches all 2027 public holidays for Germany from the [nager.Date API](https://date.nager.at), keeps those that apply to